shapeblue/Trillian/README.md

 The full list of variables are as follows:
 * env_name [mandatory]: Environment name, single string, characters, numbers, underscore _ or dash - only.
 Required for all playbook * runs and distinguishes the nested clouds from each other.
-* mgmt [optional]: Number of management servers to configure
-* db [optional]: Number of database servers to configure
+* env_version [mandatory]: Environment CloudStack version (cs45, cs46, custom, etc)- see group_vars/all for options
 * hvtype [mandatory]: XenServer (x), KVM (k) or VMware (v)
+* mgmt_os [mandatory]: Management server OS (centos, centos7, ubuntu, custom)
+* pri [mandatory]: number of primary storage pools.

+Optional:
+* mgmt: Number of management servers to configure (default = 1)
+* db: Number of independent MySQL servers configure (default = 0 ie MySQL on mgmt server)
-* hv [optional]: number of hypervisors.
+* hv: number of hypervisors.
 Please note if hypervisor type is VMware the assumption is made that a single VC host is also required.
 This does not have to be specified anywhere.
 * management_network: name of the management network
 * guest_public_network: name of the guest+public network
 * management_vm_hypervisor: parent CloudStack cloud hypervisor (default VMware)